dinhanhthi/dinhanhthi.com/posts/skills/2020-03-09-google-colab.md

       name=fn, length=len(uploaded[fn])))
 ~~~

-Run {% mark 2 times %} this cell, at the 2nd time, you can choose your file.
+Run ==2 times== this cell, at the 2nd time, you can choose your file.

 ### Using Google Drive